 The programme is modular and comprised of 180 credits.
-Students take 120 credits of compulsory modules which provide the theoretical (Theories of Gender, or Sexuality, Gender and Culture), methodological (Introduction to Information Skills; Thinking About Research: Puzzles, Paradoxes and Problems; Researching Gender Perspectives; Dissertation Preparation; Introduction to Qualitative Methodology in the Social Sciences and Introduction to Quantitative Methodology in the Social Sciences) and substantive (Social Divisions and Inequalities and Specialist Study) frameworks of the programme.
+Students take 120 credits of compulsory modules which provide the theoretical (Theories of Gender, or Sexuality, Gender and Culture), methodological (Introduction to Information Skills; Thinking About Research; Researching Gender Perspectives; Dissertation Preparation; Introduction to Qualitative Methodology in the Social Sciences and Introduction to Quantitative Methodology in the Social Sciences) and substantive (Social Divisions and Inequalities and Specialist Study) frameworks of the programme.

-Skills in these three areas are then further developed through students' construction and completion of a unique dissertation project (60 credits).
-During this, they are able to apply and develop the subject specific skills, knowledge and understanding (B1-5, B1-4), cognitive skills (D1-2) and key skills (E1-5) gained during the taught components to a project.
+Skills in these three areas are then further developed through students' construction and completion of a unique dissertation project (SOC8043, 60 credits).
+During this, they are able to apply and develop the subject specific skills, knowledge and understanding (A1-5), intellectual skills (B1-6), practical skills (C1-2) and key transferable skills (D1-5) gained during the taught components to a project.
 Dissertations may be empirical or library-based; all involve a substantial amount of library study and familiarity with the literature and key debates in the selected subject area.
 Students are guided through their projects by an expert in that area from the wide range of staff who contribute to the programme.
 Former students who have progressed to PhD study have used their MA theses as a springboard into the advanced study required for their thesis.